juju/docs/src/en/config-digitalocean.md

 generate-config --show` to output the new config file, then copy and paste relevant areas in a text editor etc.

-You will need to add a section for Digital Ocean which will look like the
+You will need to add a section for DigitalOcean which will look like the
 following:

 ```yaml